Fit a DDM to Observed Data

 an integer, controlling how parallelization is performed when fitting multiple individuals with the classical approach.
 If

-, parallelization is within individuals (currently only supported for"DEoptim"
+1, parallelization is across individuals.
+If2, parallelization is within individuals (currently only supported for"DEoptim").
+Defaults to1.- lower, upper

 numeric vectors or lists, specifying the lower and upper bounds on each parameter to be optimized (see Details).